Nikko (Nikkō City) Trip - Travel Guide 1–2 days in nature

 Kanmangafuchi Abyss

-Lake Chuzenji is very famous in the Nikko region, but be warned: in winter it’s extremely cold and windy there since it's on a mountain (about 1,200 meters above sea level).
-It often snows there, or the snow stays longer, so it’s much colder than at the station (about 500 meters above sea level).
+Chuzenji Lake is very well known in the Nikko region, but take care: in winter it's extremely cold and windy there because it's on a mountain (about 1,200 meters above sea level).
+It also snows more often, or the snow stays longer, and it's much colder than at the station (about 500 meters above sea level).

-After admiring the lake and envying the guests at The Ritz-Carlton (about €1,000 per night), we went to a café with a view of the lake.
-That was important, since the wind was pretty tough, even with four layers, gloves, and a scarf!
-At this time of year you can't take the paddle boats out, so I'm curious how it is in summer.
+After marveling at the lake and envying the hotel guests at The Ritz-Carlton (about €1,000 per night), we went to a café with a view of the lake.
+That was necessary, since the wind really got to us despite wearing four layers, gloves, and a scarf.
+At this time of year you can't go boating, so I am looking forward to see what it’s like in summer.

 Nikko Chūzenji Lake